Winter’s here, and with it comes the inevitable battle against colds, flu, and every other bug that thrives in colder weather.

 The most common illness in winter is the flu (influenza), followed by colds (rhinovirus) and other respiratory infections.

-What health conditions worsen in winter?
+What health conditions and illnesses worsen in winter?

 - Asthma: Cold, dry air can trigger asthma symptoms and exacerbate respiratory issues.